 Celery for Inflammation

-Certain illnesses, such as arthritis, have been widely accepted as “inflammatory diseases,” but more and more research is pointing towards the key role that chronic inflammation plays in other health concerns such as heart disease, diabetes and depression.
+Certain illnesses, such as arthritis, have been widely accepted as “inflammatory diseases.”
+Still, more and more research is pointing towards the key role chronic inflammation plays in other health concerns such as heart disease, diabetes, and depression.
 In fact, some researchers believe that inflammation is one of the major players in virtually all forms of disease.

 Benefits of Celery Juice

-If you keep up with natural health news, you know how extremely popular drinking raw celery juice has become.
-In fact, celery juice has been praised as a cure-all for everything from things from digestive issues to pain to skin issues.
+If you keep up with natural health news, you know how trendy drinking raw celery juice has become.
+In fact, celery juice has been praised as a cure-all for everything from digestive issues to pain to skin issues.
 According to The Guardian, as of October 2018, it’s quadrupled in sales compared to kale juice.
 And get this – sales in the U.S. have recently increased by 454 percent, and the craze is moving to Britain!

 While there is no real scientific evidence to all the health claims of drinking celery juice, that surely doesn’t mean celery juice isn’t effective.
 In fact, most of the benefits of celery listed below also pertain to fresh, raw celery juice.